Alabama Sports Betting in 2023

 Alabama sports betting updates

-The effort to legalize Alabama sports betting is already underway in 2023.
-With the Senate passing several legislative measures in the past, it seems the House will decide the fate of sports betting.
+The effort to legalize Alabama sports betting is underway in 2024.
+With the Senate passing several legal measures previously, it seems the House will decide the fate of sports betting legislation in Alabama.
 If a bill is submitted again, Senate President Pro Tem Greg Reed expects it will receive "serious consideration" by the House later this year.

 Here's the recent timeline to legalize Alabama sports betting: